Bentebent/zeebe-rs/README.md

 - cargo 1.85.0-nightly (4c39aaff6 2024-11-25) (fmt and clippy only)
 - [protoc v29.2](https://github.com/protocolbuffers/protobuf/releases/tag/v29.2)

+## Releases

+This project aims to release in lockstep with new versions of [Zeebe](https://camunda.com/platform/zeebe/).
+The API should be considered unstable until version 1.0.0 is reached.
+There is currently no versioning schema that matches the zeebe-rs version with the Zeebe version.

 ## Contributing

 We welcome contributions from the community, see our [contribution guidelines](CONTRIBUTING.md).

+## Attributions

+This library draws heavily from [pyzeebe](https://github.com/camunda-community-hub/pyzeebe), [zeebest](https://github.com/camunda-community-hub/zeebest) and [zeebe-rust](https://github.com/camunda-community-hub/zeebe-rust).
+We comply with their licensing terms and acknowledge their significant contributions.
+Some portions of this library include adapted code or ideas from these projects.
+Any modifications made are in compliance with the original licensing terms.

+We are deeply grateful to the maintainers and contributors of these projects for their invaluable efforts in advancing the open-source community.
+We encourage developers to explore these projects for more insights into working with the Zeebe workflow engine.

 ## License